BARRAU89/BARRAU89/README.md

 - 👋 Hi, I’m @BARRAU89
-- 👀 I’m interested in getting back-end skills
+- 👀 I’m interested in getting front-end & back-end skills
 - 🌱 I’m currently learning HTML, CSS, JS, TS and Angular
 - 💞️ I’m looking to collaborate on everything I can get my hands on work.
 - 📫 How to reach me via email at barru89@gmail.com and any social media with the same user barrau89.
 Thank you!